yunqi-code/yunqi-code.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a Ph.D. candidate in Computer Science Department at Rutgers University, supervised by [Prof. Yongfeng Zhang](http://yongfeng.me).
-My current research interests include
+My current research interests include:
-- AI Ethics including Fair, Explainable and Stable Machine Learning.
+- AI for social good including Fair, Explainable and Stable Machine Learning.
 - Causal Inference in Machine Learning.
 - Information Retrieval Applications such as Recommender Systems.
 <br/>

 Education
 ======
-- Ph.D. in Computer Science, Rutgers University, USA, 2018-Present
+- Ph.D. in Computer Science, Rutgers University, USA, 2018 - 2023 (Expected)
-- B.S. in Statistics, University of Science and Technology of China, China, 2014-2018
+- B.S. in Statistics, University of Science and Technology of China, China, 2014 - 2018
 <br/>

 Work Experience